am0wa/bakeit/src/content/docs/learn/quick-start.md

 Any element or action that isn’t helping users achieve their goal is working against them 🎯

+## Eating The Frog

+> "If it's your job to eat a frog, it's best to do it first thing in the morning.
+And If it's your job to eat two frogs, it's best to eat the biggest one first"
+> <cite>– Mark Twain</cite>

+* **Identify** the most impactful and challenging task 🐸
+* **Do it first** before other todos 👽
+* **Sense of accomplishment** will give U the energy to tackle the rest of the day ☀️

+Completing your most difficult task early boosts productivity and motivation

 ## Cross-Pollination of Knowledge

 :::tip[The metaphor of cross-pollination]